 “On the Transportability of Laboratory Results.”
-Forthcoming in Sociological Methods & Research.
+Sociological Methods & Research, Online First.

 We evaluate (1) the sensitivity of laboratory results to locally recruited student-subject pools, (2) the comparability of behavioral data collected online and, under varying anonymity conditions, in the laboratory, (3) the generalizability of student-based results to the broader population, and (4), with a replication at Amazon Mechanical Turk, the stability of laboratory results across research contexts.
 Using incentivized games of fairness, trust, and reciprocity, we find that rates of behavior and the exact behavioral differences between decision situations do not transport beyond specific implementations.
 Most clearly, data obtained from standard participant pools (students, crowdworkers) differ significantly from those from the broader population.
 This undermines the use of empirically motivated laboratory studies to establish descriptive parameters of human behavior.
 Directions of the behavioral differences between games, in contrast, are remarkably robust to changes in samples and settings.
 Moreover, we find no evidence for either anonymity effects nor mode effects potentially biasing laboratory measurement.
 These results underscore the capacity of laboratory experiments to establish generalizable causal effects in theory-driven designs.